 You can also use this list of words to create a word search!

 Squirrels in the United States

 Where do different kinds of squirrels live in the United States?
-Do a little bit of research and use this map from my unit study planner to show where different kinds of squirrels can be found (or use your own map).
+Do a little bit of research online and use this map to show where different kinds of squirrels can be found.
 You can look for:

 - Eastern Gray Squirrels

 - Fox Squirrels